Storm Barry's threat to New Orleans heightened by climate change: scientists

 “We might have four or five times as much warming over the coming century as the last, so these kinds of weather events are likely to get much, much worse,” said Andrew Dessler, a climate scientist and professor of atmospheric sciences at Texas A&M University.

+Development in the New Orleans region, a major oil hub, has made the area more vulnerable to storms, with the removal of wetlands which help protect coasts.
+Trepanier said the city has made some advances to protect against storm surge, but when storms meet river flooding it makes for a “more combined and complicated risk.”

-President Donald Trump has cast doubt on mainstream climate change science and announced his intention to withdraw the United States from the 2015 Paris agreement, an international accord to fight climate change, saying it burdens the country with costs.
+President Donald Trump, a Republican, has cast doubt on mainstream climate change science and announced his intention to withdraw the United States from the 2015 Paris agreement, an international accord to fight climate change, saying it burdens the country with costs.

 He boasted about his administration’s environmental record at a speech at the White House this week, but did not mention climate change, and he has rolled back Obama-era regulations targeting carbon emissions.